miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | Capacity Reservations                                      | Reserve capacity in a specific AZ for any duration                                                             | You book a room for a period with full price even if you don’t stay in it                       |

-# elastic-load-balancing--auto-scaling-group
+# Elastic Load Balancing & Auto Scaling Groups Section
-### Elastic Load Balancing & Auto Scaling Groups Section
+#### elastic-load-balancing-auto-scaling-group

 | Scaling Type         | Description                                                      |
 |----------------------|------------------------------------------------------------------|
 | **Vertical Scaling** | Increase instance size (= scale up / down)                       |